 Think about it – if there’s a single joint (or two single joints) that we most heavily use and that carries most of our body weight, it’s our knees.
 Do you walk, run, climb, or jump?
 If you answered YES to one of these, you are in!

-Before we discuss the importance of keeping active and illustrate a few core knee exercises, here is a great resource to learn more about arthritis knee pain and about finding relief.
+Before we discuss the importance of keeping active and illustrate a few core knee exercises, here is a great resource to learn more about arthritis knee pain and about finding relief with arthritis knee pain relief products.

 We might also note that topical solutions like CBDMEDIC™’s Arthritis Aches and Pain Relief Ointment can offer a more natural alternative to help soothe arthritis symptoms, so you can find these exercises below easier to perform.
 We blend the naturally-derived pain relievers, camphor and menthol, with CBD hemp oil, jojoba seed oil, and other skin-soothing emollients to offer nourishment to your skin, while also naturally binding the ingredients together – no petroleum here.